alecgalingit/slide-sage/README.md

 ## Environment Variables

-You'll need to set up a few environment variables for the app to work:

 - `DATABASE_URL`: The PostgreSQL database connection URL.
 - `SESSION_SECRET`: A key for encrypting sessions.
 - `REDIS_URL`: The Redis database connection URL.